KirkAlton-Class7/aaron_notes_class7/101825/README.md

 - Many flags needed for the many parameters
 - Different commands needed for create, update, and delete operations
 - Easy to make mistakes
-- No state tracking: CLI doesn't remember what resources it created
+- No state tracking - CLI doesn't remember what resources it created
-- No idempotency: running the same command twice creates duplicate resources
+- No idempotency - running the same command twice creates duplicate resources

 ### The Terraform Solution